-A patch of basil on your tiny window sill?
+A patch of basil on your tiny window sill of the apartment?
 Why not?

 Gardening’s a tricky business for most of us – we’re either overcommitted, plant assassins or just plain lazy about keeping anything other than ourselves alive.

-If you’re interested, despite having the furthest thing from a green thumb, it doesn’t matter if you have a backyard or just a tiny corner in a Dickensian pad.
+If you’re interested, despite having the furthest thing from a green thumb, it doesn’t matter if you have a backyard or just a tiny corner in your rental apartment.

 Grow small plants in pots, terrariums, window boxes or even small vessels and let them sit on your sill.
 They’ll take up very little actual space and will be a cinch to care for!